-This article by Mahmood Sher-Jan is the second in a series of articles published with the IAPP Privacy Advisor, on the topic of establishing program metrics and benchmarking your privacy incident management program.
+This article by Mahmood Sher-Jan is the second in a series of articles published with the IAPP Privacy Advisor, on the topic of establishing program metrics, data protection, and benchmarking your privacy incident management program.

 In the last installment of this benchmarking series, we analyzed the percentage of privacy incidents that rise to the level of a data breach and require notification under various data breach laws.
 Our data revealed that fewer than one in 10 incidents requires notice when a proper multi-factor and multi-jurisdictional assessment is performed, and that organizations with a strong culture of compliance will risk assess every incident.
 This key benchmark can be helpful in setting a standard to compare your organization’s internal metrics and establishing performance indicators moving forward.